Skip to main content

 15. Termination

-15.1 If the Connecting Party is in breach of obligations under this Connection Agreement then NHS Digital shall be entitled to require a remediation plan as described in clause 14 and/or suspend the Connecting Party’s ability to on board new End User Organisations and/or suspend access to the Service(s) and/or terminate any or all of the Service(s) and/or terminate this Connection Agreement.
+15.1 If the Connecting Party is in breach of obligations under this Connection Agreement then NHS England shall be entitled to require a remediation plan as described in clause 14 and/or suspend the Connecting Party’s ability to on board new End User Organisations and/or suspend access to the Service(s) and/or terminate any or all of the Service(s) and/or terminate this Connection Agreement.

 15.4 Subject to complying with clause 15.5, the Connecting Party may terminate this Connection Agreement and its access or integration with the Service(s):

 15.6 The termination or expiry of this Connection Agreement shall not affect any provision of the Connection Agreement which is expressly or by implication intended to come into or remain in effect on or after termination or expiry.
-The suspension or termination of a Service(s) shall not affect the continuation of other Services to the Connecting Party if NHS Digital deems this to be appropriate.
+The suspension or termination of a Service(s) shall not affect the continuation of other Services to the Connecting Party if NHS England deems this to be appropriate.

 16. Notices